whoitelogo

 API protocol security

-Proactive bot defense
+Proactive defense against bots

 WHY ADVANCED WAF?

-Automated attacks and bots
+Automated attacks and robots

 Automated attacks and bots can overwhelm application resources.

-Application-layer attacks
+Application-level attacks

 Credential theft